abhirathb/abhirathb.github.io/_posts/2020-11-30-Protein-Folding.markdown

 This just means, that studying the 3-D structure of proteins is of high importance.
 It is also important to study the path taken by proteins to fold that way.

 ## Methods of measurement
-To see particles that small, the top methods are NMR and XRAY-crystallography.
+To see particles that small, NMR and XRAY-crystallography are usually used.
 Both these methods fall short in:
 1. Being able to capture the entire dynamics of a protein. i.e., WATCH the folding process happen; since the timescales are too short.
 2. Giving a model that can help predict the 3-d structure of a protein given its sequence
 2. Providing insights into other "meta-stable" conformations which the protein may assume owing to random forces.